Bhaskar1312/adopt-me/notes.md

 // useDebugValue to show in React devtools for custom hooks

 // $r in console to see the selected element in react devtools

+You cant use router stuff outside BrowserRouter
+You can mutliple routers in react, but only one BrowserRouter You can have nested routes

+Link just refreshes that part of the page, not whole page like <a> tag

+Route should be inside Routes

+Remove <StrictMode> if issue with Routes

+use Href error if Link is outside BrowserRouter

+HashRouter adds #/ in url, never leave that page